tjmckinley/uq4covid.github.io/vignettes/data/MetaWards/tests/DATestAgeSpace/JASMINcode/README.md

 `plotSum_1.rds` containing aggregated counts of different class / age / time combinations for a given ensemble member.

+**NOTE**: if you want a subset of LADs to be extracted, then include a file called `lads.txt` where each row contains a single LAD ID to extract.
+This file needs to be created manually.
+If it is not present then the subsequent code only returns counts aggregated to the national level, if it is present then it produces counts at the national level as well as for the subset of chosen LADs.

 The file `checkEns.R` will check the design and update the scheduler files on failure if required (see above description of `concatenateRuns.R`) e.g.